-Now that you know what you want lets get started!
-You will need to cut out the pieces of the cardboard that are around the size you want and glue them together.
+Now that you know what you want let’s get started!
+You will need to cut out the pieces of cardboard that are around the size you want and glue them together.
 Make sure to turn the cardboard pieces that have words toward the inside, that will make painting so much easier.
 Cut all 4 sides that you need and glue them together.
-See picture below of what we did.
+See the picture below of what we did.
 Again we didn’t have

-You will need to cut out the pieces of the cardboard that are around the size you want and glue them together.
+You will need to cut out the pieces of cardboard that are around the size you want and glue them together.
 Make sure to turn the cardboard pieces that have words toward the inside, that will make painting so much easier.
 Cut all 4 sides that you need and glue them together.
-See picture below of what we did.
+See thepicture below of what we did.
 Again we didn’t have a blueprint or a sketch.
 Just have fun and let your creativity flow!

-Luke chose of his robot to have a half circle head so we went with it the best we could.
+Luke chose his robot to have a half circle head so we went with it the best we could.
 The #1 thing for you to remember here is not to worry about perfection, this is about spending time just having fun with your child.

 Your child’s creativity is key!

 Luke wanted a whole body robot so we did our best.
 His legs and arms were covered in silver duct tape.
 The rest of his body was painted red with Luke’s white thumbprints as the dotted edges.
 He wanted the valentine to drop down through the robot’s body so we made an opening in the back and one at the edge of his feet for easy retrieval.
 To hold the top chute and bottom door closed Luke cut a small rectangle for a toggle and used a bread tie to hold it on and make it movable.
-Two small holes were cut into the box and through the toggle then twisted tight on the inside so not to show the wires.
+Two small holes were cut into the box and through the toggle then twisted tight on the inside so as not to show the wires.
 Smart idea!